These are seven easy ideas for you to create your own solo picnic date, to help you spend quality alone time.

 2. Things to pass the time

 Make sure to bring with you something to pass the time, which isn’t device or electronic related.
 Like a good book, a pen and notebook you can write in, a card game, sudoku, crosswords, newspaper or magazine, drawing / painting supplies, or anything else you can think of, which you enjoy.
 Just make sure to give your eyes a bit of a rest from devices, and focus on more tangible things.
 I also believe that writing, reading, drawing and all of the others I mentioned, are better for spending quality time with yourself.
 They also feel more productive and significant, like you’re not wasting your time while enjoying it as well.
 Writing and drawing can also be very therapeutic as well.
 A good way to channel your fears and worries.
+Also, bringing something significant with you to do, will make you feel less awkward about what people will think.

 3. Try to disconnect from your phone and just focus on yourself